-Remember to ask the child about future hearing dates in order to avoid clashes with their schooling, exams and other commitment.
+Remember to ask the child about future hearing dates in order to avoid clashes with their schooling, exams and other commitments.
+They will not necessarily realise that agreeing to a June court date will clash with exams and revision.
+They may believe that they have no choice in the matter.